-People with HIV that take protease inhibitors should discuss using Viagra with their doctors - protease inhibitors increase the likelihood and severity of side effects.
-Experts say that these individuals should have no more than 25 milligrams, and not more often than every 48 hours.
+People with HIV who take protease inhibitors should discuss using Viagra with their doctors, because protease inhibitors increase the likelihood and severity of side effects.
+Experts say that these individuals should have no more than 25 milligrams (mg), and not more often than every 48 hours.

 If the individual is taking alpha-blockers, they should make sure they take Viagra at least 4 hours before or after to prevent dangerously low blood pressure.

-The following individuals should not take Viagra (or check with their doctor first):
+The following individuals should not take Viagra, or should check with their doctor first:

-- Those who have had a recent heart attack.
+- those who have had a recent heart attack or stroke

-Exercise capacity - some athletes take Revatio to increase their exercise capacity, although there is little evidence to support this use.
+Some athletes take Revatio to increase their exercise capacity, but there is little evidence to support this use.

 A viagra overdose can be serious, although death is rare.

-For erectile dysfunction, Viagra comes in blue, diamond-shaped pills, in doses of 25, 50, or 100 milligrams.
+For erectile dysfunction, Viagra comes in blue, diamond-shaped pills, in doses of 25, 50, or 100 mg.

 The individual takes a maximum of one pill in a 24-hour period, 30 minutes to 1 hour before sexual intercourse.

 For pulmonary arterial hypertension, Viagra comes in white, round, film-coated tablets.
-People take one 20 milligram Revatio tablet three times a day.
+People take one 20-mg Revatio tablet three times a day.